 Water leaking from your air conditioner isn’t bad but can cause a lot of damage to your house.
 On the other hand, a coolant leak is dangerous for you and the environment.
-In either situation, fixing a leak will require professional air conditioning repair.
+In either case, repairing a leak will require professional air conditioning repair.

-In most instances, you can prevent your air conditioner from leaking by requesting annual air conditioning maintenance.
-During your appointment, an HVAC technician will closely inspect your system for problems and clean it.
-This service helps ensure worry-free cooling and may even boost energy efficiency.
+In most instances, you can stop your air conditioner from leaking by scheduling yearly air conditioning maintenance.
+During your appointment, an HVAC technician will closely check your system for problems and clean it.
+This service helps provide worry-free performance and may even boost energy efficiency.

 Find out why your air conditioner is leaking and how you can stop it from happening in the future.

-Water is a natural result of the cooling process.
+Water is a natural byproduct of air conditioning.
 Your air conditioner has two units, one outside and one inside.
 The indoor unit includes an evaporator coil that cools warm air as it blows over it.
-Condensation forms as the air cools, flows into a drain pan and drains out of your house through a condensate drain line.
+Condensation occurs as the air cools, drips into a drain pan and drains out of your house through a condensate drain line.

 Drain Line Is Plugged

-Over time, mold can block the condensate drain line.
-This can result in water leaking inside your house.
+Over time, mold can clog the condensate drain line.
+This can lead to water backing up inside your home.
 Our Edington Heating & Cooling Inc pros can break up clogs and get water flowing again smoothly.
-Give us a call at 937-558-9478 for help.
+Reach us at 937-558-9478 for help.

 Air Filter Is Dirty